Jade-Ray/PyTorch_experiment/FoundamentOperate/README.md

 # Some Foundament Operation of PyTorch

-Introduction to PyTorch with these sample:
+Introduction to PyTorch with these samples:

 - Some operate about basic type `Tensors`